pitter-patterz/pj2-2/README.md

 + python test.py

 note that the default test sample size is 200 due to the limit of memory.
 One can change it via the parameter *test_num* in *eval_()*.
-The results in our report are obtained by dividing the whold test dataset into five small batches.
+The results in our report are obtained by dividing the whold test dataset into five small batches and calculate their average.

+To do object detection, put your images (.jpg, .png or other formats) in the folder *user*.
+Input

++ python user_test.py

+and the two images (one for detection, the other for proposal boxes) will be saved in *user*.